mm6/InternetOfThingsCourse/projects/project1/Project1_No_Photon2.md

 return msg;
 ```

 2) Add another function node that checks the timestamp.
 If the current message arrived late (after 12 seconds) then set a variable named "onTime" to false, otherwise set the "onTime" variable to true.
 Include the new "onTime" field and its value in the json message that leaves this node.
 Note: the very first message to arrive is never late.
-You can test this flow by changing you inject node (for publishing to Particle) to be disabled and redeploying your Argon simulation.
+You can test this flow by changing you inject node (for publishing to Particle) to be disabled and redeploying your simulation.
 You will need to think a bit about how to do this programming.
 Javascript is good at handling dates and it is easy to subtract one date from another.
 But you will need to research this a bit.
 [Here is another resource that you might find helpful.](https://nodered.org/docs/user-guide/writing-functions#storing-data)

 :checkered_flag:**Take a screenshot showing the Node-RED palette.
-The debug panel on the right will show several JSON strings that have arrived from the Argon simulation.
+The debug panel on the right will show several JSON strings that have arrived from the Photn 2 simulation.
 The debug panel should show messages that were on time and some that were not on time.
 Name your screenshot Project1Part2.png.**

 ### Part 3: Build a web site using Node.js